melissamonk-NOAA/Vermilion_2021/doc/north.md

 better represent the size composition of the landed catch.
 The length composition is available in Figure \@ref(fig:len-data-COM-HKL) for the commercial hook-and-line fleet, Figure \ref{fig:len-data-COM-TWL} for the commercial trawl fleet  and Figure \@ref(fig:len-data-COM-NET) for the commercial net fleet.
-Input sample sizes for commercial length composition were based on the number of port samples and are in Table \@ref(tab:length-sample-size).
+Input sample sizes for commercial length compositions were based on the number of port samples and are in Tables \@ref(tab:length-sample-size) and \@ref(tab:length-inputN).
 Length compositions with fewer than 30 measured fish in a region/gear/year combination were not included in the model likelihood.